-E-way Bill is an electronically generated compliance document, mandatory for movement of goods across India.
-Section 68 of the CGST Act, 2017 read with Rule 138 of the CGST Rules, 2017 mandates that a registered person must generate an e-way bill (FORM GST EWB-01) for the movement of goods exceeding ₹50,000.
+An e-way bill is an electronically generated compliance document, mandatory for the movement of goods across India.
+Section 68 of the CGST Act, 2017, read with Rule 138 of the CGST Rules, 2017, mandates that a registered person must generate an e-way bill (FORM GST EWB-01) for the movement of goods exceeding ₹50,000.

-E-way bill can only be generated for documents dated within 180 days from the date of generation.
+An e-way bill can only be generated for documents dated within 180 days from the date of generation.
 Meaning, Documents which are older than 180 days are ineligible for E-way bill generation.
-It is applicable to all registered persons, transporters and in specific cases even unregistered person.
+It applies to all registered persons, transporters, and, in specific cases, even unregistered persons.

-E-way Bill should be generated before movement of goods begins.
-Section 68 mandates that the person in charge of a conveyance carrying any consignment of goods of value exceeding 50,000 rupee, must at all times, carry a valid E-way bill corresponding to the consignment.
+An e-way Bill should be generated before the movement of goods begins.
+Section 68 mandates that the person in charge of a conveyance carrying any consignment of goods of value exceeding 50,000 rupees must, at all times, carry a valid E-way bill corresponding to the consignment.

-E-way bill is required for all movement of goods which may be related to following heads:
+An e-way bill is required for all movements of goods which may be related to the following heads:

 - FOR SUPPLY OF GOODS (Sale /Barter/ Transfer with or without consideration)